comp426-2023-spring/a02/README.md

 6. If the daily precipitation hours in the JSON for the day you are targeting is not 0, log "You might need your galoshes " onto STDOUT.
 If the value is zero, then log "You will not need your galoshes " onto STDOUT.
 7. If `-d 0` then log "today." onto STDOUT.
 If `-d [2-6]` then log "in NUMBER days." onto STDOUT.
 If `-d 1` or there is no `-d` specified, then log "tomorrow." onto STDOUT.
 8. All of the latitude (`-n` and `-s`) and longitude (`-e` and `-w`) should take any number and convert it to a number with no more than 2 places to the right of the decimal AND be either a positive or negative number as appropriate (i.e., `-n` and `-e` should be positive numbers and `-s` and `-w` should be negative, so that they can be sent to the API correctly.
-9. Your app should guess the system timezome and use it if there is no `-z` specified in the command line arguments.
+9. Your app should guess the system timezome and use it if there is no `-t` specified in the command line arguments.

 ## Instructions